Last updated: March 2026

 Learning a musical instrument can provide many benefits.
 From increasing memory capacity to enhancing coordination, teaching discipline and responsibility to self expression and creativity, taking the time to learn a musical instrument can be an incredibly worthwhile activity for both children and adults.

-However the cost of music tuition can be prohibitive, as musicians endeavour to walk the fine line of make a living, whilst not scaring away potential customers.
+However the cost of music tuition can be prohibitive, as musicians endeavour to walk the fine line of making a living, whilst not scaring away potential customers.

 The BBC have reported that some 76% of children aged five to 14 told researchers they knew how to play an instrument, a figure that had increased significantly on previous years.